project-oak/oak/docs/remote-attestation.md

-The trusted enclave then processes the client request according to the application-specific logic, and once that is done, it encrypts the response with the client response key via using symmetric encryption.
+The trusted enclave then processes the client request according to the application-specific logic, and once that is done, it encrypts the response with the client response key using symmetric encryption.

 The client receives the encrypted response, and decrypts it with the response key.
 The response key is then discarded and **not** reused for subsequent